Stallion: Management and handling of domesticated stallions

 Properly trained stallions can live and work close to mares and to one another.
 Examples include the Lipizzan stallions of the Spanish Riding School in Vienna, Austria, where the entire group of stallions live part-time in a bachelor herd as young colts, then are stabled, train, perform, and travel worldwide as adults with few if any management problems.
-However, even stallions who are unfamiliar with each other can work safely in reasonable proximity if properly trained; the vast majority of Thoroughbred horses on the racetrack are stallions, as are many equine athletes in other forms of competition.
+Even stallions who are unfamiliar with each other can work safely in reasonable proximity if properly trained; the vast majority of Thoroughbred horses on the racetrack are stallions, as are many equine athletes in other forms of competition.
 Stallions are often shown together in the same ring at horse shows, particularly in halter classes where their conformation is evaluated.
 In horse show performance competition, stallions and mares often compete in the same arena with one another, particularly in Western and English "pleasure"-type classes where horses are worked as a group.
 Overall, stallions can be trained to keep focused on work and may be brilliant performers if properly handled.

 A breeding stallion is more apt to present challenging behavior to a human handler than one who has not bred mares, and stallions may be more difficult to handle in spring and summer, during the breeding season, than during the fall and winter.
-However, some stallions are used for both equestrian uses and for breeding at the same general time of year.
+Some stallions are used for both riding and breeding at the same general time of year.
 Though compromises may need to be made in expectations for both athletic performance and fertility rate, well-trained stallions with good temperaments can be taught that breeding behavior is only allowed in a certain area, or with certain cues, equipment, or with a particular handler.
-However, some stallions lack the temperament to focus on work if also breeding mares in the same general time period, and therefore are taken out of competition either temporarily or permanently to be used for breeding.
-When permitted by a breed registry, use of artificial insemination is another technique that may reduce behavior problems in stallions.